Swiatek to Raducanu: Five women to watch at the Australian Open

 The 21-year-old has plummeted to 299th in the world after an eight-month layoff with ankle and wrist injuries.

-Raducanu, who has a high profile despite her relative lack of success, took Ukraine’s Elina Svitolina to three sets in round two in Auckland last week.
+Raducanu, who has a high profile despite her relative lack of success, took Ukraine’s Elina Svitolina to three sets in round two in Auckland.

 But she is still feeling her way back from injury and will likely regard any sort of run in Melbourne as a bonus. — AFP